Saturday, May 10, 2014

 Flying Over a Live Active Volcano

-An experience of a lifetime, flying over a live active volcano may sound like a ridiculously unsafe thing to do, but hundreds of people do this every single day in the Big Island in Hawaii.
+An experience of a lifetime, flying over a live active volcano may sound like a ridiculously unsafe thing to do.
+Still, hundreds of people do this every single day on the Big Island in Hawaii.
 They are actually made of 5 active volcanoes altogether and the one currently erupting is Kilauea Volcano.
 I just had to add this to my list of thrill activities to do before I die.

-During the orientation, we were surprised to see a lot of people at the airport, and even more surprised to see that they didn't have anything else aside from their shorts, sleeveless shirts and slippers.
-And here we were, looking like idiots with our long sleeve shirts, closed shoes and even a jacket in warm tropical Hawaii.
+During the orientation, we were surprised to see a lot of people at the airport, and even more surprised to see that they didn't have anything else aside from their shorts, sleeveless shirts, and slippers.
+And here we were, looking like idiots with our long-sleeved shirts, closed shoes, and even a jacket in warm tropical Hawaii.
 But it turned out we were the smart ones.
-The couple that rode with us was not prepared since they didn't know about the doors off option.
+The couple that rode with us was not prepared since they didn't know about the doors-off option.
 Apparently, they booked at the last minute, so they weren't given a choice, so they had to put doors on their seats.
-Even if they wanted to pay extra, they staff wouldn't allow them up cause they said they will freeze without the proper clothing.
+Even if they wanted to pay extra, the staff wouldn't allow them up cause they said they would freeze without the proper clothing.
 So our chopper was half doors off, hahaha!
 Luckily they have those easily removable and reattachable doors.
-But it didn't matter to us cause we were in front anyways and still had the full experience of doors off.
+But it didn't matter to us cause we were in front anyway and still had the full experience of doors off.

 Doors off Helicopter with the doors left behind